 2. Consider leaving space in the label designs for the variable components and explore the use of Thermal Transfer printing to “over-print” the labels with the relevant data as you need them.

-How does this work?
+How does thermal transfer label printing work?
 There are very affordable desktop printers available (typically between $400 and $500) that use a ribbon-driven approach to print the missing data.
 This process is called “Thermal Transfer printing” – it applies heat to melt the surface of the ribbon in the appropriate spots and transfer the melted ink to the material being printed on.

 While the use of ribbons usually means you’re limited to a single color, it’s an ideal way to add simple text like lot numbers and production dates in a very acceptable way (and one that consumers are very used to seeing on perishable products already).